 Access to a Gynecologist that provides primary care, OB/GYN (MD, DO, NP) by county, included one-hundred percent (100%) coverage in Alamosa, Chaffee, Crowley, Fremont, Lake and Otero; ninety-nine percent (99%) coverage in Prowers; and ninety-three percent (93%) coverage in Rio Grande and Conejos counties.
-HCl improved in coverage within Otero and Conejos counties for OB/GYN (MD, DO, NP) during this reporting period.
+HCI improved in coverage within Otero and Conejos counties for OB/GYN (MD, DO, NP) during this reporting period.

 However, for Gynecology, OB/GYN (PA), HCI had zero percent (0%) coverage in all rural counties.
+There was no significant change in PCMP network during the reporting period.